floooh/chips/README.md

 ## What's New

+* **14-Oct-2019**:
+    - Improvements to the 6502 and C64 emulation.
+All tests of the Wolfgang Lorenz test suite are passing now, except:
+        - irq and nmi: the timing for interrupt requests is slightly off, this is most likely because the 6502 emulation currently doesn't delay interrupt handling to the end of the next instruction under some circumstances
+        - cia1ta, cia1tb, cia2ta, cia2tb: these are marked as "under
+        construction" in the test suite's readme, so I assume it's normal that they are failing(?)
+    - With the remaining tests all passing, this means:
+        - all unintended and unstable 6502 instructions are now supported as tested by the Wolfgang Lorenz test suite
+        - all instruction clock cycles are now correct (previously two unintended NOP instructions were one clock tick off because they used the wrong addressing mode)

 * **05-Aug-2019**:
     - The Z80 and 6502 CPU emulators are now each in a single header instead of being split into a manually written "outer header" which includes